 Red Pulp Tissue

-The activity within the red pulp tissue helps to filter blood (out with the old; in with the new) and recycle the proteins and iron from blood cells.
+Activity in red pulp tissue helps filter blood and recycle the proteins and iron from blood cells.
 The red pulp connective tissue makes up about 79% of the spleen.
 This part of the spleen contains many different blood cells including:

 White Pulp Tissue